Sexting Facts & Statistics – How Common is it? Adult and Teenage Sexting Numbers

 We’ve collected and aggregated longitudinal survey data on self-reported sexting behaviors of 110,380 teenagers and 54,677 adults.
 Collectively this makes it the largest longitudinal dataset on sexting ever created with a world of insights hidden within.
-In this article we share some of our findings from analyzing the extensive dataset.
+In this article, we share some of our findings from analyzing the extensive dataset.

 • 9 out of 10 adults have sent or received a sexual message, an image, or a video.

-• 1 in 5 teenagers has taken part in sexting – sending, receiving sexually nude or nearly nude photos through text or email.
+• 1 in 5 teenagers has taken part in sexting – sending, or receiving sexually nude or nearly nude photos through text or email.

 • 1 in 7 teenagers has exchanged sexts (with images or videos) with a partner.